- SPECIAL DISCOUNT

 Tracks and fur can provide concrete evidence of animal presence in your home.
 Dusty areas, such as basements or attics, are perfect places to spot tracks.
 Rodent tracks are usually small and can be seen in dust, whereas larger animals like raccoons or squirrels may leave more noticeable prints.
 Fur caught on rough edges, cracks, or around entry points is another sign that animals are in your walls.

 Identifying tracks can help determine which animal has invaded your home.
-This knowledge can guide the appropriate removal and prevention strategies, ensuring that you address the issue effectively.
+This knowledge can guide the appropriate wildlife removal and prevention strategies.

 Damage to Insulation and Wiring: Signs of Destructive Activity